NIK PARENT, PhD

 I am currently teaching a range of courses as Part-Time Professor at the Faculty of Social Sciences, University of Ottawa, following prior teaching appointments at the Universidad del Pacifico, McGill University, and University of Rwanda.
 I have over ten years teaching experience, having enjoyed a pre-doctoral career as a licensed upper secondary teacher in the disciplines of geography and environmental studies.
 During this time, I became Head of the Humanities Department at MEF International School and Coordinator of the Environmental Systems and Societies program at Newton College.

-My research work, drawing on insight from geography, anthropology, and political science, has been published in journals such as The International Journal of Human Rights, Current History, and Migration Letters, and through electronic outlets managed by the Migration Policy Institute and the London School of Economics and Political Science, amongst others.
+My research work, drawing on insight from geography, political science, and anthropology has been published in journals such as The International Journal of Human Rights, Journal of Rural Studies, Current History, and Migration Letters, and through electronic outlets managed by the Migration Policy Institute and the London School of Economics and Political Science, amongst others.

 Please feel free to contact me at: